orientechnologies/orientdb-docs/Gremlin.md

 # Retrieve an edge

 Retrieving an edge is very similar to retrieving a vertex.
-Use the *e(id)* method passing the [RecordId](Concepts.md#recordid) as an argument (with or without the prefix '#').
+Use the *e(id)* method passing the [Record ID](Concepts.md#record-id) as an argument (with or without the prefix '#').
 This example retrieves the first edge created in the previous example.
 ```java
 gremlin> g.e('6:0')
 ==>e[#6:0][#5:0-friend->#5:1]